Seeing Chimps/Chimpanzees in Kibale Forest National Park on your Uganda safari is a great memorable experience and a must not miss!

 - Proclaiming dominance among male Chimpanzees: They’ll slap their hands, stamp with their feet, drag branches as they run, or hurl rocks.

-Note: Chimpanzees not only communicate like humans, but they also demonstrate a range of emotions including joy, sadness, fear, and even empathy for each other.
+Note: Chimpanzees in Kibale National Park not only communicate like humans, but they also demonstrate a range of emotions.
+Some of these include emotions of joy, sadness, fear, and even empathy for each other.

 What are Chimpanzees’ predators?
-The natural predators of the Chimpanzees mainly include:
+The natural predators of Chimpanzees in Kibale National Park mainly include:

 - Other large hunting Cats